 It’s a hotel…but it’s also a condo.
 Skip the Disney price tag with a stay at Mystic Dunes Resort & Golf Club.

-My multigenerational family were a bit hesitant to stay off property at Disney, but after several days cramped into deluxe hotel rooms, we were thankful to finally get some space at Mystic Dunes.
+My multigenerational family members were a bit hesitant to stay off property at Disney, but after several days cramped into deluxe hotel rooms, we were thankful to finally get some space at Mystic Dunes.
 Two bedrooms, a dining room, full kitchen, two baths, AND a living room with a balcony overlooking the golf course — we just wished we had stayed more than one night!

 Our fearless editor and leader at Hotel-Scoop Tim Leffel admits that a hotel room isn’t always the best lodging choice for everyone.
 For families and groups hitting the theme parks (and already reeling from the price of those park tickets!), get some room to spread out in Orlando with a condo from All Star Vacation Homes without reeling from the resort price tag.
 Plenty of room for a big family in this house with an amazing theater room for about $400 per night.